 Automatic refills and automatic shipments are not allowed.
-Medicaid and NCHC do not pay for any prescription (original or refill) based on a provider's auto refill policy.
-Medicaid and NCHC do not pay for any prescription without an explicit request from a beneficiary or the beneficiary's responsible party, such as a caregiver, for each refilling event.
+Medicaid shall not pay for any prescription (original or refill) based on a provider's auto refill policy.
+Medicaid shall not pay for any prescription without an explicit request from a beneficiary or the beneficiary's responsible party, such as a caregiver, for each refilling event.
 The pharmacy provider shall not contact the beneficiary in an effort to initiate a refill unless it is part of a good faith clinical effort to assess the beneficiary's medication regimen.
 The possession, by a provider, of a prescription with remaining refills authorized does not in itself constitute a request to refill the prescription.
-A beneficiary or provider cannot waive the explicit refill request and enroll in an electronic automatic refill program.
+A beneficiary or provider shall not waive the explicit refill request and enroll in an electronic automatic refill program.
 Any prescriptions filled without a request from a beneficiary or their responsible party are subject to recovery.
 Any pharmacy provider with a policy that allows filling prescriptions on a regular date or any type of cyclical procedure is subject to audit, claim recovery or possible suspension or termination of their provider agreement.
+This does not prohibit a pharmacy from using refill reminders to encourage a beneficiary's adherence to their medication regimen, as long as the reminders are for medications the beneficiary is currently receiving.